sophgo/tpu-mlir/docs/developer_manual/source_en/Appx.02_tpulang_support_op.rst

 * is_soc: Bool type, representing whether to use in soc mode.
 * using_memory_opt: Bool type, enable to use memory opt, decrease memory usage at the expense of increasing time cost.
 Suggest to enable when running large model.
 * enable_soc_log: Bool type, enable to print and save log at `save_path`.
-* tmp_path: String type, representing the abs path of tmp files on device in soc mode.
+* soc_tmp_path: String type, representing the abs path of tmp files and tools on device in soc mode.
-* tools_path: String type, representing the dir of soc_infer tools on device in soc mode.
 * hostname: String type, representing the ip address of device in soc mode.
 * port: Int type, representing the port of device in soc mode.
 * username: String type, representing the username of device in soc mode.